kelleygunner/vantastickick/README.md

 multifunctional logic.
 # Configuration
 Game is adjustable.
 There is a config file which is presented as a JSON.
-  1. gameplay:
+1. Gameplay:
-    - "ballVelocity" : 14.0 - velocity multiplier
+- Ball Velocity, velocity multiplier
-    - "scatterFactor" : 0.2 - represents a random scatter
+- Scatter Factor, represents a random scatter
-  2. gameround:
+2. Game round:
-    "attempts":10 - number of attempt per game round "basicPoints":50 - point given to user for regular scoring "targetPoints":100 - ponts given to user for hitting a target "comboBonusPoints":[0,20,50,150,400] - extra points given to player for hitting a target in row
+- Attempts" : 10, number of attempt per game round
+- BasicPoints : 50, point given to user for regular scoring
+- TargetPoints : 100, ponts given to user for hitting a target
+- Combo Bonus Points : [0,20,50,150,400], extra points given to player for hitting a target in row